sohamkamani/new-and-awesome/README.md

 ### [Static Analysis & Code Quality](https://github.com/mre/awesome-static-analysis)

 - [portlint](https://www.freebsd.org/cgi/man.cgi?query=portlint&sektion=1&manpath=FreeBSD+8.1-RELEASE+and+Ports) -  [OSS] - A verifier for FreeBSD and DragonFlyBSD port directories

+## How is this list populated?

+We as humans obviously do not have time to go through all 350+ awesome lists and select the new entries in each list everyday.
+This is taken care of using automation.

+There is currently a crawler which is run everyday to fetch all items from each list currently on the [awesome](http://awesome.re) page.
+The items are then filtered to retain only items not currently present among the items fetched previously.
+As a result, we only retain items updated today.

+This information is then formatted into good old markdown, and updated here daily ✨

+Of course, web crawling is a very precise business, and so _not all_ lists can be parsed.
+This includes lists which don't adhere to standard markdown, and lists which follow an unconventional approach to list items (like using tables instead of lists).
+Overall, though, the coverage is pretty good :

+- Out of 362 lists detected on the [awesome](http://awesome.re) page, 18 fail
+- As of now, there are upwards of 45000 items collected from all the lists together, with more added each day (that's what this list is for)

 ## License